 Imaging a disk usually involves creating a bit-to-bit copy of the total contents of that disk in order to duplicate it completely.
 The resulting disk image will be the same size as the disk’s original capacity, even if this capacity was mostly unused.
 Capturing this kind of exact copy can also duplicate recently-deleted or hidden files even if they do not show up in the current filesystem.
 Disk images are commonly created when using digital forensics-based workflows for capturing data from external media in combination with write blockers.

 Normalization is the process of converting copies of original files to one of a small number of non-proprietary, widely-used, and preservation-friendly formats during ingest.
 Normalization standardizes ingested material into a subset of formats stored by an archives, and allows the archives to avoid managing a large number of formats into the future.
 However, normalization can also alter file sizes and properties.
 Archives should assess normalization priorities and approaches through researching and defining file format policies.

 SIP (Submission Information Package), AIP (Archival Information Package), and DIP (Dissemination Information Package), are the three classifications of information packages laid out by the Open Archival Information System (OAIS) model.
-The SIP, AIP and DIP may be separate copies of the transferred material, or may be the same physical data as it transitions through the preservation workflow.
+The SIP, AIP and DIP may be separate copies of the transferred material, or may constitute the same physical data as it transitions through the preservation workflow.

 - An AIP describes a package that is intended for storage as the canonical copy of data for long-term preservation.
 It contains archival copies of files (including originals, and if chosen, normalized copies in preservation-ready formats) alongside metadata and relevant documentation.